Ijebu Igbo: People

 The town's primary economic activities are timber, cocoa, and exploitation of mineral resources and it is home to many sawmills and also a developed quarry.

-Like all other Ijebus, the people of Ijebu Igbo speak the Ijebu dialect, which is a dialect of the Yoruba language.
+Like all other Ijebus, the people of Ijebu Igbo are very enterprising, industrious, religious and accommodating.
+Their entrepreneurial footprints can be seen in businesses and sectors like agriculture, sawmilling, food, and agro-processing, oil palm produce, real estate, education, hospitality, banking, oil and gas, media, fashion, and technology among others.
+They speak the Ijebu dialect, which is a dialect of the Yoruba language.

 Classification

 Ijebu Igbo is divided into five clans; Oke-Sopin, Oke-Agbo, Ojowo, Atikori, and Japara.

 An Oba (king) is enthroned to govern each of these clans.
 These Obas are classified as "second-class" and they all submit to the headship of the Orimolusi of Ijebu-Igbo.
 The Orimolusi is a first-class Oba and he is the supreme head of Ijebu-Igbo.